elonbing/media-tool-kit/plugins/random-video-blend/readme.md

 `--blend-mode-2="name-of-blend-mode"`

 The script then blends the two first videos with the third.
 This handles what blend mode is used in that operation.

+### Advanced Blending
+To make the blends deeper, we can use FFMPEG's `colorkey` feature: https://ffmpeg.org/ffmpeg-filters.html#colorkey

+The following arguments can be used in this script:

+`--chroma-key-color=""`
+This accepts a hex value and targets it for transparency.

+`--chroma-key-simularity=" . "`
+This value accepts an integer from 0 to 1 and sets how sensitive the filter is.

+`--chroma-key-blend=".9"`
+This value accepts an integer from 0 to 1 and sets the opacity of the targeted color.

 ### Outputs
 `--output-dir="path/to/output"`